fengbintu/Neural-Networks-on-Silicon/README.md

 ### 2017 ASPLOS
 - **Tetris: Scalable and Efficient Neural Network Acceleration with 3D Memory.** (Stanford University)
-  - *Use more area for PEs and less area for SRAM buffers.*
-  - *Move portions of the NN computations close to the DRAM banks.*
+  - *Move accumulation operations close to the DRAM banks.*
-  - *3D memory simplifies dataflow scheduling.*
   - *Develop a hybrid partitioning scheme that parallelizes the NN computations over multiple accelerators.*
 - SC-DCNN: Highly-Scalable Deep Convolutional Neural Network using Stochastic Computing.
 (Syracuse University, USC, The City College of New York)